Updated September 12, 2024

-An employee’s focus while at work should be job-related and respectful of co-workers that may not share political beliefs.
+An employee’s focus while at work should be job-related and respectful of co-workers that may not share their political beliefs.

 Caucus Days

-• The Board of Regents permits classes and events to be scheduled after 6:00 p.m. on the evening of major political party precinct caucuses but encourages citizen participation in the political process and supports efforts by the administration and faculty to make accommodations to promote participation.
+- The Board of Regents permits classes and events to be scheduled after 6:00 p.m. on the evening of major political party precinct caucuses but encourages citizen participation in the political process and supports efforts by the administration and faculty to make accommodations to promote participation.
 [1]

-• Employees may take time off to attend caucuses provided they give advance notice of their absence.
+- Employees may take time off to attend caucuses provided they give advance notice of their absence.
 [2]

 [1] Minn.
 Stat. § 202A.19, subd.
 3; Board of Regents Resolution Dec.
 9, 2005